A Three Step Process

 The primary purpose of a village committee (called Community-Based Management committee) is to centralize and empower local leadership and responsibility for the water well.
 This is an important feature to our work because it formally distributes ownership to the entire community.
 Without it, the well is in jeopardy of being capitalized by prominent members or mistreated by the larger population.
 The CBM committee usually consists of the village headman and/or head-woman, a capable financial manager, the headmaster of the school, religious leaders and any other outstanding leader.

-WWFA facilitates this process after a community has met prerequisite conditions and has expressed initiative in securing a well.
+WWFA facilitates this process after a community has met prerequisite conditions and has expressed interest and shown initiative in securing a well.
 The village committee will serve as the authoritative body presiding over the well.
-Their responsibilities range from determining an accessible location to quelling community issues that may arise and ensuring the longevity of the well.
+Their responsibilities range from determining an accessible location to quelling community issues that may arise thus ensuring the longevity of the well.

-WWFA believes in utilizing technology that suites the economic environment and will encourage the community’s self-reliance and determination.
-At this point, the primary pump system that we use is the Afridev Hand Pump.
-It has a life of 20 years and all replacement parts are easily found in rural areas at affordable costs.
+WWFA believes in utilizing technology that suits the economic environment and encourages the community’s self-reliance and determination.
+The primary pump system we use is the Afridev Handpump.
+It has a life of at least 20 years and all replacement parts are easily found in rural areas at affordable costs.

 The community will also receive training in hygiene and sanitation practices.
 WWFA faces two major obstacles here.
 One is that cultural understanding of sickness and how disease is transmitted in rural settings differ greatly from civilized society.
 If people do not believe it, they will not practice it.
 The second challenge is using practices that are sensitive to local circumstances.
 For example, soap is not a common household commodity, however charcoal ash is.
 By using ash, people are able to accomplish the same outcome as soap use.